 When treatment is started to lower cholesterol, changes in non-HDL cholesterol are the main indicator of how well the treatment is working.
-The recommended target is a 40% reduction from the pre-treatment value, to indicate a good response.
-If this doesn't happen with the first line treatment, as is quite often the case, treatments can be adjusted until this target is achieved.
+The current recommended target is a 40% reduction from the pre-treatment value, to indicate a good response (which is the predicted response to standard doses of statins).

 Is there anything else I should know?

 Cholesterol, including non-HDL cholesterol, should ideally be measured when a person is healthy.
 It is temporarily low during acute illness, immediately following a heart attack, or during stress (like from surgery or an accident).
 To get a true representation of your cholesterol, you should wait at least six weeks after any illness before having it measured.